james-priest/100-days-of-code-log-r2/CH16-Offline2-IndexedDB.md

 ```

 ## 2. Creating and opening the database
-The first step in working with INdexedDB is to create a database.
+The first step in working with IndexedDB is to create a database.
 You need to access the browser's indexedDB object, which, in the previous example, was assigned to a consistent variable.

 ```js
 var indexedDB = window.indexedDB;